 Visa

 Japan travel requirements are constantly changing over the years and it’s always important to check if you need a visa to enter the country.
-From April 2023 tourists from these 69 countries are exempted from obtaining a visa before a trip to Japan.
-Visitors from these countries are able to stay in Japan for up to 90 days under the visa waiver agreement (with some exceptions).
+From April 2023, tourists from these 69 countries are exempted from obtaining a visa before a trip to Japan.
+Visitors from these countries can stay in Japan for up to 90 days under the visa waiver agreement (with some exceptions).
 For more information about entering, leaving, and staying in Japan refer to this website.

 Book Attractions in Advance